Next Steps After Submission

 Connect With Your Letter Writers

-Send All Transcripts
+Send Transcripts (Only when requested!)

 My application has been processed and transmitted, what do I do now?